Secondary Transition Programs - IU13

 IU13’s Work Immersion Programs focus on helping young adults with disabilities make a successful transition from school to productive adult life.
 This unique one-year immersion program serves students with disabilities who are in their last year of high school.
 With the goal of competitive employment, each student receives classroom instruction and hands-on experience through internships.
 Through their work immersion experiences, students also develop employability, social, and independent living skills.

-Learn more about these work immersion opportunities for students:
+Click the links to learn more about these work immersion opportunities for students:

 Students working with instructor at construction job siteSchool to Work

 The School-to-Work (STW) program provides community-based training in real work settings.
 The program, which is available for high school students with disabilities, is designed to help students learn self-determination and functional academics, and to establish linkages to adult service agencies.
-View program brochure here.